carleton-spacehogs/bioinformatics-carleton/pages/protocols/week6.md

 ## Visualizing and making your bins

 #### 13. anvi-interactive
 Now the fun part with pretty pictures!
-Type this to open up the visualization of your contigs:
+Type this to open up the visualization of your contigs (of course, change the port number to the one you were assigned):
 ```
-anvi-interactive -p SAMPLES-MERGED/PROFILE.db -c contigs.db
+anvi-interactive -p SAMPLES-MERGED/PROFILE.db -c contigs.db -P 8080
 ````

 #### 14. Visualize in browser